gonzalo-chumillas/gonzalo-chumillas.github.io/_posts/2020-01-12-how-to-use-redux-saga-properly.md

 ## Rule #1: Use Redux moderately

-As I commented earlier, the source code is better understood if we declare "local variables".
-Also, different components may be using the same "global variables" for different purposes and that may lead to instability problems.
-That's the reason why declaring "global variables" is not a good idea, no matter if you are a front-end or a back-end developer.
+As I mentioned earlier, the source code is better understood if we declare "local variables".
+Furthermore, different components could be accessing the same "global variables" at the same time, which may lead to conflicts.
+That's the reason why declaring "global variables" is not always a good idea, no matter if you are a front-end or a back-end developer.

 So having a few "global variables" is good.
 Having a lot of them is not good.